xanderstevenson/community-content-pipeline/README.md

 **d)** Explains the need to compress your MP3 into a ZIP in order to attach it to your article or blog </br>
 **e)** Gives alternate means of generating your MP3, for more control over spoken accent. </br>

 The final result is a text source of truth in the relative directory in this repo, along with an MP3.
-This data structure of blogs and articles serves as a record, backup and can eventually serve as an archive for all artivles on the Cisco Community Developer Hub.
+This data structure of blogs and articles serves as a record, backup and can eventually serve as an archive for artivles on the Cisco Community - Developer Hub.

 ### Step 1